 Mel Schulstad: I think perhaps there was in this respect: many of the original alcoholism counselors-and I will say particularly in the south, where Matt Rose began his work among the black communities-were not educated even as well as other parts of the country.
 Many of them were not high school graduates, and the quality of their education, as expressed in language-the spoken word-was visible to everybody.
 So, the fact that this level of person was going to be given a status of any kind was very, very difficult for those who were status-minded and degree-minded to accept.
-I can remember in my own time some of the early NAC and NAADAC awards going to black people in some of the southern states who were obviously not educated.
+I can remember in my own time some of the southern states who were obviously not educated.
 You could tell from their choice of language when they stepped forward to receive the awards.
 But what they had was so much more important than that.
 They had love.
-They had a passion for helping within them that was so powerful that they were selected by their peers many of whom had all kinds of degrees-to outstanding awards. receive They alcoholism of represented the soul counseling as it originally existed.
+They had a passion for helping within them that was so powerful that they were selected by their peers many of whom had all kinds of degrees-to receive outstanding awards.
+They represented the soul of alcoholism counseling as it originally existed.
 They had the power to help somebody understand that he or she is a loveable human being and a child of God.
 This is a quality that is hard to transmit in a classroom.